-As the court only requires documents to be translated if they are to be received, filed or used in court, documents obtained during the discovery stage of a trial may not need to be translated if it is uncertain whether these documents will be received, filed or used in court.
+As the court requires documents to be translated only if they are to be received, filed or used in court, documents obtained during the discovery stage of a trial may not need to be translated if it is uncertain whether these documents will be received, filed or used in court.

 Who is Qualified to Translate Legal Documents?

 Only court interpreters and qualified persons may translate legal documents.

 Judges and Assistant Registrars may not proffer their own translations, even if they disagree with how certain words or phrases have been translated.
 This is because they are neither court interpreters nor persons qualified to translate text.